-Though not a part of the actual European Union, Switzerland is still a part of the Schengen Zone, which is the agency that dictates customs procedures.
+Though not a part of the actual European Union, Switzerland is still a part of the Schengen Zone.

 The Schengen Agreement/trans-European agreement enables visa-free travel between participating nations.
-This is an extremely convenient means of entry for those backpacking Europe.
-You can easily cross the border from Italy to any neighboring country and receive little to no attention from authorities.
+This is extremely convenient for those backpacking Europe.
+You can easily cross the borders between nations and get little to no attention from authorities.

-Those who reside in the Schengen Zone only need an EU ID card to enter a neighboring country.
-All other world nations require a passport.
+Schengen Zone residents only need an EU ID card to enter another Schengen country.
+All other world nations need to have a passport on them.

-Most non-EU nations can qualify for a 90-day visa that is valid in any participating European nation.
-There are always exceptions though, so be sure to check the official website before you start backpacking in Europe.
+Most non-EU nations can qualify for a 90-day visa that is valid in any European nation in the Schengen area.
+There are always exceptions though, so be sure to check official Schengen requirements before you start backpacking in Europe.

-Switzerland has an amazing public transport system, one that can get you just about anywhere.
-You can seriously travel from an airport to the tip of a mountain using just public transit, sometimes in less than 2 hours; that’s impressive.
+Switzerland has an amazing public transport system – one that can get you just about anywhere.
+You can seriously travel from an airport to the top of a mountain using just public transit, sometimes in less than 2 hours.
+That’s impressive!

-What’s more impressive though is how high the ticket prices can be.
-Seriously, train rides can cost in the hundreds of dollars range depending on how far you’re going.
-If you’re going to use any form of public transport, you’re going to have to get serious with your budget tricks.
+What’s even more impressive, though, is how high the ticket prices can be.
+Seriously, train rides can cost hundreds of dollars depending on how far you’re going.
+Big yikes.

-Another option is the Swiss Half-Fare Card, which costs a reasonable 120 francs.
-With this card, you’ll get half off most forms of transport – some urban transport may be discounted less than 50%.
-A Half-Fare Card is the most popular deal among locals and may be best for you too.
+Another option is the Swiss Half-Fare Card with a slightly more reasonable price tag.
+This card gets you half off in most forms of transport (some urban transport may be discounted less).
+A Half-Fare Card is the most popular deal among locals and may be best for a backpacker, too.

 Finally, Day Cards enable unlimited travel for one day.
-They are available at most COOP Supermarkets for 75 francs.
-These cards would be a great way to save cash if you know that you’ll be traveling far or a lot in one day.
+They are available at most COOP Supermarkets.
+These cards would be a great way to save cash if you know that you’ll be travelling far or a lot in one day.

 Hitchhiking in Switzerland

-Hitchhiking is by-far the cheapest way to travel in Switzerland and, thankfully, it’s an acceptable practice.
-Many holidayers from all over Europe would be happy to give you lift as most of which, I’m sure, have hitchhiked before in the past.
+Hitchhiking is by far the cheapest way to travel in Switzerland and, thankfully, it’s an acceptable practice.

 Onwards Travel from Switzerland